Our practical approach

 - engages in policy dialogues with decision makers,

-- does outreach and communications work so as to educate and mobilize around the issues.
+- does outreach and communications work to educate and engage around the issues.

-As shown in the diagram above, this process is a loop in which each of the four types of activities uphold and mutually inform the others.
-The entire process results in both immediate and long-term changes towards a peaceful, sustainable world community.
+As shown above, this process is a loop in which each of the four types of activities uphold and mutually inform the others.

-Underlying and absolutely fundamental to all of this work are Quaker faith and practice, central to how CFSC works and why it exists, and relationships with different types of actors, such as involved communities, other non-profit organizations, and governments.
+Underlying and absolutely fundamental to all of this work are Quaker faith and practice, central to how we work and why CFSC exists, and relationships with different types of actors, such as involved communities, other nonprofit organizations, and governments.